-4.1 Customer Input and BOS Flex Submission Deadline(12/22/21 Version)

-«Customer Name» shall have until 020 minutes prior to the start of each Scheduling Hour to submit revised Customer Inputs and BOS Flex requests to Power Services in order to affect the associated Delivery Request for each such Scheduling Hour.
-Power Services shall have the sole discretion to reject for any reason «Customer Name»’s Customer Inputs and BOS Flex requests associated with the upcoming Scheduling Hour that are submitted to Power Services after 20 minutes prior to the start of each such Scheduling Hour.
+«Customer Name» shall have until 0800 hours Pacific Prevailing Time on each Slice Scheduling Day to submit revised Customer Inputs and BOS Flex requests for each Slice Operating Day, pursuant to section 7 of Exhibit L.

-4.2 Real-Time Electronic Tag Submission Deadline

-Power Services shall approve electronic tags, as described in section 3.3.2 of this exhibit, that are consistent with section 3.2 of this exhibit and submitted to Power Services by «Customer Name» prior to the Power Services’ scheduling deadline, which is 30 minutes prior to the start of each Scheduling Hour.

-4.3 Preschedule Electronic Tag Submissions

-Unless otherwise mutually agreed, all «Customer Name» preschedule electronic tags will be submitted to Power Services according to NERC instructions and deadlines for electronic tagging, as specified or modified by the Balancing Authority and WECC.

-5. SCHEDULING OF DEDICATED RESOURCES
+5. SCHEDULING OF DEDICATED RESOURCES AND CONSUMER-OWNED RESOURCES SERVING ON-SITE CONSUMER LOAD

-No later than 10 days following the end of each month, «Customer Name» agrees that it will electronically copy Power Services on all electronic tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources, if any, listed in sections 2, 3, and 4 of Exhibit A.
+No later than ten days following the end of each month, «Customer Name» shall provide to Power Services all E-Tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources Serving On-Site Consumer Load, if any, listed in sections 2, 3, 4 or 7.1 of Exhibit A.

-Option 1: Include the following if customer has NOT elected to purchase RSS.
+Consistent with section 2 of Exhibit J, BPA shall develop RSS products to support eligible Specified Resources listed in section 2 of Exhibit A and make RSS available starting in FY 2029.
+Such development shall include scheduling requirements for RSS.
+BPA shall offer RSS contract provisions as a revision to Exhibit J and this exhibit by July 31, 2027.

-6. REVISIONS(08/15/08 Version)
+6. REVISIONS

 BPA may unilaterally revise this exhibit:

-(1) to implement changes that BPA determines are necessary to allow it to meet its power scheduling obligations under this Agreement, or
+(1) to implement changes that are applicable to all customers who are subject to this exhibit and that BPA determines are reasonably necessary to allow it to meet its power and scheduling obligations under this Agreement, or

-(2) to comply with the prevailing industry practice and requirements, currently set by WECC, NAESB, or NERC, or their successors or assigns.
+(2) to comply with requirements of the WECC, NAESB, or NERC, WRAP or their successors or assigns.

-BPA shall provide a draft of any material revisions of this exhibit to «Customer Name», with a reasonable time for comment, prior to BPA providing written notice of the revision.
-Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, or their successors or assigns.
-In this case, BPA shall specify the effective date of such revisions.
+BPA shall provide a draft of any unilateral revisions of this exhibit to «Customer Name», with reasonable time for comment, prior to BPA providing written notice of the revision.
+Such revisions will be effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, WRAP or their successors or assigns.
+In such circumstances, BPA shall specify the effective date of such revisions.